CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 and instead run Flyway and Hibernate validation as a step in the deployment that must complete successfully before deploying the new applications.

+By moving the Flyway migrations to a step before all other applications are deployed, it no longer is necessary to deploy a schema change separately from its accompanying application change or have forward-compatible changes (since the new application will only ever start up after the new schema has been deployed).
+Backward-compatibility remains a requirement because the old applications will still coexist with the new schema for a brief period of time.

+Moving Hibernate validation out of the BFD Pipeline and BFD FHIR Server avoids the issue of old applications coming up during an auto-scaling event and failing Hibernate validation.

+Long-running migrations will no longer block the BFD Pipeline Application processing because the old pipeline application will continue to run and process data until the schema migration completes.

+The new step that runs the Flyway migrations will be configured to run as a user that has the appropriate privileges to run migrations without having to elevate the privileges of the BFD Pipeline.
+This will allow schema migrations that create (non-user) database roles and grant privileges to run in Flyway.

 ### Proposed Solution: Detailed Design
 [Proposed Solution: Detailed Design]: #proposed-solution-detailed-design

+Application design:

-A new Java application 'bfd-db-migrator' will be introduced that performs these functions:
+* A new Java application 'bfd-db-migrator' will be introduced that performs these functions:
   * Invokes Flyway (and thereby runs all pending migrations)
   * Runs Hibernate validation against the BFD ORM (after Flyway finishes)
   * Exits with a return code that indicates whether all operations were successful or not

+* Flyway invocations and hibernate validation will be removed from the BFD Pipeline and BFD API Server applications.

+* Test infrastructure will be altered to mimic the deployment by running the new application prior to starting the local BFD server for tests that run the BFD server as a standalone process.

+* Test infrastructure will be altered to invoke the new application logic via method call prior to running tests that require a BFD database but do not launch a BFD server.

+* The new Java application code will reside in the existing BFD repo as another sub-module of bfd-parent so that it will be built and tested as part of the current Github actions application workflow and Jenkins App build stage.

+Deployment design:

+* A new migrator service account and associated migrator database role that has all required privileges for running migrations and hibernate validation will be created.

+* The Jenkins APP AMI build phase will build a new migrator AMI that includes the new application.

+* The migrator AMI and migrator service account will be used to run the migrator application on a new EC2 instance as part of a new Jenkins pipeline stage that will be inserted prior to each of the three stages that deploy to TEST, PROD-SBX, PROD.

-This new application will be deployed prior to deploying the other BFD applications in the Jenkins deployment.
-Once the application has exited, if all operations were successful, the deployment of the other applications proceeds as it does currently.
-In the event that this application indicates that not all operations were successful, the Jenkins deployment will halt and be marked as a failure.
+* The Jenkins pipeline will not proceed to the next stage (deploying the other applications) until the migrator application has exited with a status indicating success.
+In the event that this application status indicates that not all operations were successful, the Jenkins deployment will halt and be marked as a failure.

-The new application will run under a new database role.
-This role will have all privileges needed to execute migrations and perform Hibernate validations.

-The new application will produce log files that contain the Flyway and Hibernate logging that is currently captured in the BFD Pipeline application logs.
+* The new application will produce log files that contain the Flyway and Hibernate logging that is currently captured in the BFD Pipeline application logs.
 These new application logs will be sent to Splunk and Cloudwatch.

-Flyway invocations and hibernate validation will be removed from the BFD Pipeline and BFD API Server applications.

-Test infrastructure will be altered to mimic the deployment by running the new application prior to starting the local BFD server for tests that run the BFD server as a standalone process.
-Test infrastructure will be altered to invoke the new application logic via method call prior to running tests that require a BFD database but do not launch a BFD server.
+* The migrator EC2 instance could be powered off or terminated once the migrator application exits and all artifacts have been gathered.

+New Flyway migration once the above is in place:

-A new Flyway migration will be developed that creates all non-user roles and sets privileges correctly on all existing database objects.
+* A new Flyway migration will be developed that creates all non-user roles and sets privileges correctly on all existing database objects.

 ### Proposed Solution: Unresolved Questions
 [Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions

-Bare minimum:

-Build new db-migrator AMI.
-Make new migrator service account available to db-migrator ami.
 Add new stages to TEST, SBX, PROD that runs the migrator app as migrator service account on a new migrator instance.
 Ensure credentials live long enough to handle long-running migrations.
-Estimated additional deployment time 10-12 mins.

-Future possibilities:

-Don't run the migration step if we are up to date.

-Where should this new app run?
-Should we provision an instance for it or run it on the existing ETL node?
-Need to consider logging, monitoring and alerting for this application particularly if we support long-running synchronous migrations.

-How should we manage long-running synchronous migrations in Jenkins?
-If we were to allow the build to run for a long time (more than an hour) what sort of changes do we need?
-Renewal of AWS tokens?
-Should we make it possible to deploy other changes (not ones with migrations) during a long-running migration?
-Should we support a way of specifying that a certain migration should be run as a post-deploy migration (possibly in the background)?

 Do we need to continue to invoke Hibernate validation at all?
 What benefit do we derive from this check that is not already derived from running the unit and integration tests?
 What sorts of problems would not be caught by the tests